KilroyCodes/8-Week-SQL-Challenge/Case Study #3 - Foodie-Fi/README.md

 Questions provided by Data with Danny.
 Solutions provided by me :grin:

 ### A. Customer Journey ###
-Based off the 8 sample customers provided in the sample from the subscriptions table, write a brief description about each customer’s onboarding journey. \n
+Based off the 8 sample customers provided in the sample from the subscriptions table, write a brief description about each customer’s onboarding journey.
 *Note: The sample customers are customer ids 1, 2, 11, 13, 15, 16, 18, and 19*

 Try to keep it as short as possible - you may also want to run some sort of join to make your explanations a bit easier!